vestrel00/contacts-android/docs/dev-notes.md

 )
 ```

-> Note the use of `sealed class` is to prevent consumers from defining their own entities.
+> ℹ️ The use of `sealed class` is to prevent consumers from defining their own entities.
 This
 > restriction may or may not change in the future.

 Notice that there is nothing mutable in the immutable `Contact`.
 Everything are `val`s and the data